-Florida’s incarcerated population has risen 1000% over the last 40 years, and Florida now has the nation’s third largest prison system, with 100,000 people behind bars.
-Nearly 3 million people in Florida have a criminal record and Orlando has one of the highest incarceration rates in the nation.
+Florida’s incarcerated population has risen 1000% over the last 40 years, and Florida now has the nation’s third largest prison system, with nearly 100,000 people behind bars.
+1.6 million people in Florida are system-impacted and Orlando has one of the highest incarceration rates in the nation.

 Each year 33,000 people are released from Florida prisons, and another 80,000 are released from community supervision.
-Approximately a third of these ex-offenders will be rearrested within 3 years, but evidence shows that education increases the likelihood of post-release employment by 58%, reduces recidivism by 40%, and saves taxpayers money.
-Yet, until last year, Florida was one of only 12 states that did not offer any college courses to prisoners.
+Approximately a third of returning citizens will be rearrested within 3 years, but evidence shows that education increases the likelihood of post-release employment by 58%, reduces recidivism by 40%, and saves taxpayers money.
+Yet, until recently, Florida was one of only 12 states that did not offer any college courses to prisoners.

 The Florida Prison Education Project